These no-chill Almond Croissant Cookies feature a soft base filled with rich almond cream and topped with crunchy sliced almonds.

 Instructions

-- Into a large mixing bowl, add the room temperature butter, salt, and sugar, and mix with an electric hand mixer until creamy and smooth.
+- To make the almond cream, add the room temperature butter, salt, and sugar into a large mixing bowl and mix with an electric hand mixer until creamy and smooth.

-- Add the eggs and mix until well combined.
+- Next, add the eggs and mix until well combined.

-- Add the almond flour and flour and mix until the mixture is smooth and homogeneous.
-Transfer the almond cream to a piping bag and cut a small but not too small slit in the tip.
+- Incorporate the almond flour and all-purpose flour, mixing until the mixture is smooth and homogeneous, then transfer the cream to a piping bag with a small slit cut in the tip.

 Make the cookie dough

-- Into a large mixing bowl, add the room temperature butter, brown sugar, granulated sugar, vanilla extract, and kosher salt.
-Mix with an electric hand mixer until smooth.
+- For the cookie dough, mix the room temperature butter, brown sugar, granulated sugar, vanilla extract, and kosher salt in a large bowl until smooth.

 - Add the egg and egg yolk and mix until well combined.

-- Pipe almond cream into each indent, but don’t overfill it.
-Lightly press sliced almonds onto the cream on top of the cookies.
+- Pipe the almond cream into the centers without overfilling.
+Lightly press sliced almonds onto the cream and bake at 180°C (350°F) for 10-12 minutes.

 Notes